 Interested in starting a limited liability company (LLC) in Kansas?

-Good idea!
+Great idea!
 Kansas has a reasonable cost of living and attractive tax rates.
 If you plan to hire employees, you’ll have access to a talented workforce.
 Ample startup resources are available through the Kansas business center.

-If you want to launch a new business in the Sunflower State, you’ll have to complete several administrative formalities.
+If you want to launch a new business in the Sunflower State, you’ll need to complete several administrative formalities.
+These include preparing company incorporation documents, business license applications, and tax registrations.

-Steps to start an LLC in Kansas
+Steps to Form an LLC in Kansas:

-- Step 2: Select a registered agent
+- Step 2: Appoint a registered agent

 - Step 3: File the Kansas LLC Articles of Organization